bitcoin-express/bitcoin-express-server/docs/getTransactions.md

-# Get the the list of payment requests transactions stored in the DB.
+# Get the the list of payment requests transactions.

 **URL** : `/getTransactions`